 - 2 cups sliced mushrooms

 - ¼ coconut aminos

 - Place a large pot on the stove with the coconut oil on a medium low heat.

 - When oil is melted, add in chopped veggies.
-Add some salt and pepper and mix well and cover (don’t over due the salt here, you can always add more later if needed).
+Add salt and pepper and mix well and cover.
+Let veggies steam for about 15-20 minutes only stirring occasionally.

 - While veggies are steaming, add your cubed chicken breast to a skillet over the stove with the olive oil and salt and pepper.
 Cook until cooked through or golden brown on the outsides.

 - When chicken is fully cooked stir it in with the veggies.
 At this point your veggies should be fully cooked.
 Lower heat to low and keep veggie chicken mixture uncovered.

 - Stir in coconut aminos to veggie chicken mixture and let stand for about 5 minutes.